 We have a share repurchase program that currently allows us to repurchase during any calendar quarter shares of common stock in an amount equal to the lesser of (i) the number of shares we can repurchase with the proceeds we receive from the issuance of shares of our common stock under our dividend reinvestment plan or (ii) 2.5% of the weighted average number of shares of common stock outstanding in the prior four calendar quarters.
 Our Board of Directors may amend, suspend or terminate the share repurchase program at any time.
 In this regard, in light of the uncertainty surrounding the ultimate impact of the COVID-19 pandemic on the global financial markets and our portfolio specifically, on March 31, 2020, our Board of Directors unanimously approved a temporary suspension of the share repurchase program commencing with the second quarter of 2020.
 This suspension of the share repurchase program commencing with the second quarter of 2021.
-When we announced that our Board of Directors has unanimously approved the reinstatement of the share repurchase program commencing with the second quarter of 2021.
 For the purposes of the repurchase beginning in April 2021, the Company has determined that the aggregate repurchase will equal 90% of the amount of distribution reinvestment plan proceeds resulting from the April 1, 2021 dividend payment.

 Our share repurchase program allows stockholders to sell back their shares of common stock to us on a quarterly basis at a price equal to the NAV per share, as determined within 48 hours of the repurchase date.
 The share repurchase program includes numerous restrictions that limit stockholders' the ability to sell shares back to us.
 At the discretion of our Board of Directors, we may make changes to the share repurchase program without prior stockholder approval.
 To the extent that the number of shares put to us for repurchase exceeds the number of shares that we offered to purchase, we will repurchase shares on a pro rata basis, subject to limited exceptions, not on a first-come, first-served basis.
 Further, we will have no obligation to repurchase shares if the repurchase would violate the restrictions on distributions under federal law or Maryland law, which prohibit distributions that would cause a corporation to fail to meet statutory tests of solvency.
-These limits may prevent us from accommodating all repurchase requests made in any year.
-In addition, our Board of Directors may suspend or terminate the share repurchase program and therefore should not be relied upon as a method to sell shares promptly and at a desired price.
+These limits may prevent us from accommodating all repurchase requests promptly and at a desired price.